spdx/spdx-3-model/model/Core/Properties/rootElement.md

 ## Summary

-TODO
+Top level Element from which all other Elements are reached via relationships.

 ## Description

-A rootElement is TODO
+A rootElement of a collection is the top level Element from which all other Elements are reached via relationships.

 ## Metadata